foriequal0/git-trim/README.md

 However, you'll likely see the mess of local branches whose upstreams are already merged and deleted on the remote.
 Because `git fetch --prune` only deletes remote-tracking branches (or remote references, `refs/remotes/<remote>/<branch>`) but not local tracking branches (`refs/heads/<branch>`) for you.
-It is worse if remote branches that are merged but the maintainer forgot to delete them, the remote-tracking branches would not be deleted and so on even if you know that it is merged into the master.
+It is worse if remote branches that are merged but the maintainer forgot to delete them, the remote-tracking branches would not be deleted and so on even if you know that it is merged into the main.

 ![before](images/0-before.png)